 - Electrodiagnostic testing: A physiatrist may use tests such as electromyography (EMG) or nerve conduction studies (NCS) to diagnose conditions that affect the nervous system, such as carpal tunnel syndrome or neuropathy.

-- Prosthetics and orthotics: A physiatrist may work with a patient to design and fit prosthetic limbs or orthotic devices, such as braces or splints, to help improve their mobility and function.
+- Prosthetics and orthotics: A physiatrist may work with patients to design and fit prosthetic limbs or orthotic devices, such as braces or splints, to help improve their mobility and function.

 Overall, the goal of a physiatrist is to help patients recover from injuries, manage chronic conditions, and improve their physical function and quality of life through non-invasive treatments and therapies.